trueadm/ripple/README.md

 ### Reactivity

 You use `track` to create a single tracked value.
-The `track` function will created a `Tracked<V>` object that is not accessible from the outside, and instead you must use `@` to read or write to the tracked value.
+The `track` function will created a boxed `Tracked<V>` object that is not accessible from the outside, and instead you must use `@` to unbox the `Tracked<V>` object to read or write its underlying value.
 You can pass the `Tracked<V>` object between components, functions and context to read and write to the value in different parts of your codebase.

 ```ts